-Now tens of thousands of women risk losing access to contraception.
+As a result, tens of thousands of women were at risk of losing access to contraception.

 Under an Affordable Care Act policy, most insurance plans must cover contraception.
-The policy includes an accommodation to the coverage requirement for religiously affiliated non-profit institutions, including universities.
-Those institutions can refuse to provide their students and employees with insurance coverage for contraception so long as they state their objection in writing.
-The government will then arrange for a third-party to pay for and provide the coverage instead.
+The policy included an accommodation to the coverage requirement for religiously affiliated non-profit institutions, including universities.
+Those institutions could have refused to provide their students and employees with insurance coverage for contraception so long as they stated their objection in writing.
+The government would have then arranged for a third-party to pay for and provide the coverage instead.

 The accommodation, however, failed to appease many non-profit institutions, including universities, and dozens of these groups challenged it in court.
 They argue that the mere act of filling out a form—a form relieving them of the need to comply with the policy—violates their religious freedom.
 They want a full exemption that strips their employees and students of contraception coverage altogether.

 Nearly every court of appeals rejected the non-profit organizations’ argument and upheld the accommodation.
 The Supreme Court, in Zubik v.
 Price, however, side-stepped the issue and instead sent all the cases back down to the lower courts and urged them to consider other possible accommodations.
 We filed a brief in Zubik on behalf of 240 students, faculty, and staff at religiously affiliated universities, discussing the importance of providing contraceptive coverage to those who work or study at these institutions.

 New Trump administration regulations, however, let bosses and universities use religion to deny their employees and students access to contraception, making the accommodation optional.
 The administration even struck an backroom deal with Notre Dame to take away insurance coverage for birth control from 17,000 employees, students, and dependents covered by the university's plans.
 In June 2018, Americans United and allies filed a lawsuit challenging this illegal deal.